MS Access As A Dev Tool

 Microsoft Certified Partner (MCPa)

-Plenty of Glendale companies still use Access to hold together purchasing, inventory movement, customer history, or service scheduling while extra spreadsheets pile up around the edges.
+Many Glendale companies still use Access to hold together purchasing, inventory movement, customer history, or service scheduling while extra spreadsheets pile up around the edges.
 Then month-end depends on three exports, two manual checks, and one person who remembers the weird step.

 It usually starts small.
 One screen hangs.
 A lookup shows duplicates.
 A report takes forever.
 Someone keeps a side workbook because the numbers feel off.
 Nothing about it sounds dramatic.
 It still burns time every week.